Tested Baking & Dessert Recipes & Videos

 bibliography

-Orange Ice Cream Tested Recipe
+Orange Ice Cream Recipe & Video

 Printer Friendly Page

-But this Orange Ice Cream is different as there is no 'cooking' involved; just mix all the ingredients together, chill in the refrigerator, and then process in your ice cream machine.
+I adapted this Orange Ice Cream recipe from Marjorie Kinnan Rawling's delightful book "Cross Creek Cookery".
+It is so easy to make as it's doesn't use a custard base.
+So that means it does not contain eggs, only cream, freshly squeezed orange and lemon juice, sugar and vanilla extract.
+So there is no 'cooking' involved; just mix all the ingredients together, chill in the refrigerator, and then process in your ice cream machine.
 Think of it as an "iced" cream, as that is how I would describe its lovely grainy texture (like a sherbet) that has a wonderful orange citrus flavor.
-It does not contain eggs, only cream, freshly squeezed orange and lemon juice, sugar and vanilla extract.

 Related Recipes You May Like